alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 16384 |                                                      0
 ```

 Another important kernel function is `__alloc_pages_slowpath`.
 It also can cause latency spikes if can't find contiguous block of memory.
 The probing histogram looks good, the maximum allocation time was 288 microsecond.
-Having it running for hours or even days gives us some confidence that we won't run into a spike.
+Having it running for hours or even days gives us some confidence that we won't run into a huge spike.

 ```
 [~]# ./func_time_stats.stp 'kernel.function("__alloc_pages_slowpath")' 60000 -o alloc_pages_slowpath.log